elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 Notes:

-* Benchmarking is the process of comparing one’s business processes and performance metrics to industry bests and best practices from other companies.
+* Benchmarking is the process of comparing one's business processes and performance metrics to industry bests and best practices from other companies.
 Dimensions typically measured are quality, time and cost.
-In the process of best practice benchmarking, management identifies the best firms in their industry, or in another industry where similar processes exist, and compares the results and processes of those studied (the “targets”) to one’s own results and processes.
+In the process of best practice benchmarking, management identifies the best firms in their industry, or in another industry where similar processes exist, and compares the results and processes of those studied (the “targets”) to one's own results and processes.
 In this way, they learn how well the targets perform and, more importantly, the business processes that explain why these firms are successful.

-* Also referred to as “best practice benchmarking” or “process benchmarking”, this process is used in management and particularly strategic management, in which organizations evaluate various aspects of their processes in relation to best practice companies’ processes, usually within a peer group defined for the purposes of comparison.
+* Also referred to as “best practice benchmarking” or “process benchmarking”, this process is used in management and particularly strategic management, in which organizations evaluate various aspects of their processes in relation to best practice companies' processes, usually within a peer group defined for the purposes of comparison.
 This then allows organizations to develop plans on how to make improvements or adapt specific best practices, usually with the aim of increasing some aspect of performance.
 Benchmarking may be a one-off event, but is often treated as a continuous process in which organizations continually seek to improve their practices.

 ---